spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 :--run_bpfix: Run Fourier bad pixel fix on cropped data (default=True)

 Note that the `affine2d` default argument is a special case; 'commissioning' is currently the only string other than an ASDF filename that is accepted.
+If `None` is passed, it will perform a rotation search (least-squares fit to a PSF model) and use that for the affine transform.

 Creating ASDF files